M305-g/Healthcare-Insurance-Claims-Analysis/README.md

 **Findings**

-Claims were evenly distributed across approved, denied, and pending status.

-November 2023 recorded the highest monthly claim expenditure.

-Top diagnosis codes generated substantially higher claim amounts.

-Outpatient claims represented the highest claim volume.
+The Executive Dashboard provides a high-level overview of healthcare claims performance by combining **monthly claim trends, claim status distribution, claim volume by claim type, and the top 10 diagnosis codes by claim amount**.
+The analysis shows that healthcare expenditure peaked in **November 2023**, claim outcomes were evenly distributed across approved, denied, and pending statuses, **outpatient services** recorded the highest claim volume, and a small number of diagnosis codes accounted for the highest claim costs, highlighting key expenditure trends and potential cost drivers.

 **Insights**